ONSgeo/geospatial-training/_docs/make_a_good_map.md

 ### Mapping Categorical Data

 The maps outlined above deal with continuous data which is most common in a statistical context.
 However, you may sometimes come across categorical data which requires mapping.
-When mapping categorical data it is best to choose colours for each cateogry which represent that category best.
+When mapping categorical data it is best to choose colours for each category which represent that category best.
 For example, when mapping land cover it's common to use green for rural areas and greys for urban areas because they most closely match the colours of those land uses in real life.
 Alternatively, some colours have a commonly recognised symbology in society, such as red for Labour and blue for Conservatives, which should be used to avoid confusion.
-When picking colour schemes for categorical data it is important to ensure each cateogry has enough contrast when mapped against another, to make sure that the colour scheme is complementary and asthetically pleasing, and to ensure no one category visually jumps out more than another by accident.
+When picking colour schemes for categorical data it is important to ensure each category has enough contrast when mapped against another, to make sure that the colour scheme is complementary and aesthetically pleasing, and to ensure no one category visually jumps out more than another by accident.

 <p align="left">
  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/classification_map.png?raw=true" width="80%" alt="Output Area Classification of Southern Hampshire">